AdorableRedPanda/di-react-redux/README.md

 ### In practice

 In other frameworks such as Ninject for .NET or Angular (highly recommended if you want to feel how DI works), a DI container works and replaces interfaces with class realizations during compile time.
-How to make it in React way - without classical compilation?
+However, in React, which does not rely on classical compilation, a different approach is needed to implement dependency injection.

 [React Context](https://react.dev/learn/passing-data-deeply-with-context) allows us to provide a value to a component tree without having to pass it down through every level of the tree - it can be used in conjunction with